MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 ** On Ubuntu I used this setup:

-a) native hardware using the a Ubuntu live stick
+a) native hardware using installed Ubuntu or Ubuntu live stick
 - nvidia drivers directly
 - supported opengl version = 4.60
 - tests went smooth, no issues.
 - config - some issues if using the core profile.
 It may be better if window hints are not used

+NOTE!
+It is better to install Ubuntu than use the live stick as with the live stick there may be issues regarding the drivers installation.

 b) vmware machine with Ubuntu as guest
 - Mesa 18.3.3 version of the driver for SVGA vmware configuration
 - supported opengl version = 3.30 (max at this point)
 - vmware offers hardware acceleration
-- encountered rendering issues like no correct waves displacement when using FFTGpuFrag type because of the driver no supporting fragment shader multiple output streas properly.
+- encountered rendering issues like no correct waves displacement when using FFTGpuFrag type, because of the driver no supporting fragment shader multiple output streas properly.
 The sahders compiled and linked correctly, but the issue was there at runtime.
 Another issue was the controls: keybord all good, but the mouse dx and dy were totally off,